WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 This checks the number of tiles of reservation ahead of the train (rounded down).
 This requires the realistic train braking model.
 This is mainly useful to control the long reserve action.

-##### PBS reservation passes tile
+##### Path reservation passes tile

 This checks whether the train's reservation passes through the tile, at any point along its length.

-##### PBS entry signal
+##### Path entry signal

-This checks the tile of the PBS signal where the PBS reservation is starting from.
+This checks the tile of the path signal where the path reservation is starting from.
-Note: When a PBS reservation passes through a signal using the "Reserve through" or "Long reserve" actions, the passed signal does not become the PBS entry signal.
+Note: When a path reservation passes through a signal using the "Reserve through" or "Long reserve" actions, the passed signal does not become the path entry signal.
-This is mainly useful to control the long reserve, reserve through and possibly wait at start PBS signal for reservation ending here actions.
+This is mainly useful to control the long reserve, reserve through and possibly wait at start path signal for reservation ending here actions.
 This condition may not be used with the signal mode control action.

-##### PBS end signal
+##### Path end signal

-This checks the tile of the PBS signal at the current end of the PBS reservation.
+This checks the tile of the path signal at the current end of the path reservation.
 This requires the realistic train braking model.
-Note: When a PBS reservation passes through a signal using the "Reserve through" action, the passed signal does not become the PBS end signal.
+Note: When a path reservation passes through a signal using the "Reserve through" action, the passed signal does not become the path end signal.
-Note: When a second PBS reservation is started at a signal using the "Long reserve" action or due to the train reserving ahead, the signal does become the new reservation end signal.
+Note: When a second path reservation is started at a signal using the "Long reserve" action or due to the train reserving ahead, the signal does become the new reservation end signal.
-This test should be used when checking which signal is used to enter a block when using realistic braking, instead of the PBS entry signal condition, which could return a signal closer to the train.
+This test should be used when checking which signal is used to enter a block when using realistic braking, instead of the path entry signal condition, which could return a signal closer to the train.
-This is mainly useful to control the reserve through and possibly wait at start PBS signal for reservation ending here actions.
+This is mainly useful to control the reserve through and possibly wait at start path signal for reservation ending here actions.
 This is not useful for controlling the long reserve action.
 This condition may not be used with the signal mode control action.

-##### PBS reservation end tile
+##### Path reservation end tile

 This condition may ONLY be used with the signal mode control action.
 This condition checks the tile at the end of the reservation (the last reserved tile), after the reservation has been made from this signal.